About Us

 Onieka Sutton - Board President

 Onieka Sutton is a social work professional at the State of New Jersey Division of Child Protection and Permanency with thirteen plus years of experience providing dynamic case management to adolescents, children and families impacted by the child welfare system.
 Ms. Sutton emigrated to the United states from Guyana, South America and grew up in California.
-Later her family settled in New Jersey.
-She’s lived in Essex county since 1991, and has worked in Newark since 2007.
 A bicoastal upbringing shaped her childhood while her family instilled within her the importance of education, curiosity, and exploration.
 Onieka is passionate about youth advocacy and literacy.
-She is driven to promote the Keys 2 Success mission and bring equity and accessibility to music education for underserved young people.
+Onieka earned her Bachelor of Arts degree in Sociology from Dartmouth College and holds a Certificate in Adolescent Advocacy from Montclair State University and Violence Against Women Certificate from Rutgers University School of Social Work.
+She was a resident of Essex county from 1991 to 2013, and has worked in Newark since 2007.

 Marcia Heard - Board Vice President

 Born in Chicago, Illinois, Dr. Heard received the Bachelor of Science degree in Physical Education from the University of Illinois at Chicago, a Master of Arts, and a Doctorate of Philosophy from New York University.
 She’s also the recipient of several grants, awards, certificates, and fellowships.
 Her resume comprises a plethora of training and productions such as a dance program at Schurz High School in Chicago that grew to fill two full time teaching positions.
 She has studied and performed with notable teachers and choreographers inclusive of Darlene Blackburn (Nigerian and Ghanaian); Bentley Stone and Walter Camryn (Ballet-Cecchetti); Joel Hall and Pepsi Bethel (Jazz); Wali and Andara Rahman (Sabar African Dance).
-Not only has Dr. Heard studied Dunham, Humphrey-Weidman, Katherine Dunham (Dunham Technique), and Limon techniques, she was a scholarship student at the Ailey School.
-Dr. Heard served on the Core Course Proficiencies and Standards Panel for the Arts in New Jersey and the panel that drafted guidelines for licensing dance and theater for the State of New Jersey.
+Dr. Heard studied Dunham, Humphrey-Weidman, Katherine Dunham (Dunham Technique), and Limon techniques, and was a scholarship student at the Ailey School.
+Dr. Heard served on the Core Course Proficiencies and Standards Panel for the Arts in NJ and the panel that drafted guidelines for licensing dance and theater for the State of New Jersey.
 Today she is married, the mother of two children and continues living and giving her passion to the arts.

-Renée Simms Frank - Treasurer
+Renée Simms Frank - Board Treasurer

 Phil Binghjam Cropped Headshot